kumahq/kuma-website/docs/docs/1.0.6/documentation/deployments.md

 When running in multi-zone mode, we introduce the notion of a `global` and `remote` control planes for Kuma:

 * **Global**: this control plane will be used to configure the global Service Mesh [policies](/policies) that we want to apply to our data plane proxies.
 Data plane proxies **cannot** connect directly to a global control plane, but can connect to `remote` control planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or VM based).
 Only one deployment of the global control plane is required, and it can be scaled horizontally.
 * **Remote**: we are going to have as many remote control planes as the number of underlying Kubernetes or VM zones that we want to include in a Kuma [mesh](/docs/latest/policies/mesh/).
-Remote control planes accept connections from data plane proxies that are started in the same underlying zone, and they connect to the `global` control plane to fetch their service mesh policies.
+Remote control planes will accept connections from data planes that are being started in the same underlying zone, and they will themselves connect to the `global` control plane in order to fetch the service mesh policies that have been configured.
 Remote control plane policy APIs are read-only and **cannot** accept Service Mesh policies to be directly configured on them.
 They can be scaled horizontally within their zone.

 In this deployment, a Kuma cluster is made of one global control plane and as many remote control planes as the number of zones that we want to support: